InseeFrLab/pynsee/docs/readme.rst

    # cd pynsee
    # pip install .[full]

-   # Subscribe to api.insee.fr and get your credentials!
+   # Subscribe to portail-api.insee.fr and get your credentials!
    # Save once and for all your credentials with init_conn function.
    # Then, functions requiring authentication will use the credentials saved locally on your machine by innit_conn
    from pynsee.utils.init_conn import init_conn